Chapter 12: Maybe Forever

 "I didn't know that," he said, very clearly still suspicious.
 "But why did you kill it?
 You didn't have to kill it."
 Now it was more a sense of disbelief in his voice, fear, even, at what I'd done and the idea that I'd done it solely out of fear.
-He didn't seem to buy it, but I continued along this line of reasoning regardlessly.
+He didn't seem to buy it, but I continued along this line of reasoning regardless.

 "I told you, it scared me.
 I didn't mean to, it just happened."
 At least that wasn't a total lie.

 Desmond just looked at me a little longer before he nodded and stopped questioning me.
 Though the after-shock of my actions still coursed through me, I felt bad about the whole thing.
-The entire day, I felt Desmond's big, gray eyes watching me, wondering what it was he'd truly seen.
+The entire day, I felt Desmond's big, grey eyes watching me, wondering what it was he'd truly seen.
 I missed Mom more than anything.

-Todsfall is, when it comes down to it, a pretty small community.
+Todsfall was, when it came down to it, a pretty small community.
 We third-graders had never seen any new kids come to our small elementary school – or leave it, for that matter.
-Our town is in its own little, cut-off world here, too far north from New Amsterdam, the busiest city in the country, but just south of the border that would join us with Canada.
+Our town was in its own little, cut-off world here, too far north from New Amsterdam, the busiest city in the country, but just south of the border that would join us with Canada.
 We were a lonely little group of people.
 As I grew older, I had begun to understand why our town was named after "death" – because people lived and died here, but they didn't leave.